R-Chandna/MSDS6306_CaseStudy_1/CaseStudy1Deliverable.md

 BrDF$City <- gsub("^St[[:punct:][:blank:]]+","Saint ",BrDF$City)
 BrDF$City <- gsub("^Mt[[:punct:][:blank:]]+","Mount ",BrDF$City)

-# Thje purpose of below code is to catch cities that could be misspelled or are located in
+# The purpose of below code is to catch cities that could be misspelled or are located in
 # different state than what got entered by mistake.
 # The logic is that if City Name starts with same characters, and later gets off by few charcters
 # then the following code would catch such cities and list their states.
 If Thier States and Brewery Name
 # Also Matches then these could be misspellings.
-The same loop would be repeated to match cities that end with
+The same loop would be repeated to match cities that end
-# same characters as these could be misspelled in their starting characters.
+# with same characters as these could be misspelled in their starting characters.

 # Loop through every Unique city in City column, extract its first 3 characters,
 # append ^ in front of it so as to make RegEx for the search.
 Search for all other